sungjuGit/CFD-in-Julia-12-Steps-to-the-Navier-Stokes-Equations/README.md

 This is a Julian fork of the [12 steps to Navier-Stokes (Python)](https://github.com/barbagroup/CFDPython) by Lorena A. Barba and Gilbert F. Forsyth.

-All content of that work is under Creative Commons Attribution CC-BY 4.0, and all python code is under BSD-3 clause.

 ## Related Forks

 This work also derives from similar forks by [Cysor](https://github.com/Cysor/CFDJulia) (up to 06, as of August 1, 2020) and by [Wallace-dyfq](https://github.com/Wallace-dyfq/CFD-Julia-12-steps--o-Navier-Stokes-Equations).